-- 52 The University Awards Board, as provided by Regulation 3 above, and operating under terms of reference below, shall confer awards for all taught provision of the University but excluding Research Degrees.
+- The University Awards Board, as provided by Regulation 3 above, and operating under terms of reference below, shall confer awards for all taught provision of the University but excluding Research Degrees.
 Awards shall be conferred on the basis of the marks confirmed by Subject Standards Boards, which the Awards Board shall have no power to change.
-If made through due process, the academic judgements of the Awards Board shall be final. - 53 No other body shall confer awards of the University, with the exception of honorary degrees and Research Degrees conferred through the Research Degrees Committee.
-Where a student's award is the subject of an appeal against the decision of an Assessment Board (see Section 10.4) and that appeal is upheld, the resulting award shall be conferred by the Awards Board. - 54 Awards Examiners present when awards are conferred shall be invited to affirm that the decisions reached by the Board have been arrived at through due regulatory process.
-These decisions shall be formally recorded. - 55 On any matter where the Awards Board cannot reach consensus, the Awards Boards shall normally decide by majority vote.
-However, on matters of principle and at the request of Awards Examiners, the Chair may decide to refer the matter to the Academic Board. - 55b The Awards Board shall confer an award on a student at the end of the semester in which they become eligible.
+If made through due process, the academic judgements of the Awards Board shall be final.
+The Awards Board may exercise its academic judgement to confer awards in cases where a student has outstanding reassessment opportunities but there is no evidence to suggest that they can improve upon that award or its classification.
+A student may then decline that award in order to take their reassessment opportunities after which they will be issued with a new transcript once those outcomes are confirmed. - No other body shall confer awards of the University, with the exception of honorary degrees and Research Degrees conferred through the Research Degrees Committee.
+Where a student's award is the subject of an appeal against the decision of an Assessment Board (see Section 10.4) and that appeal is upheld, the resulting award shall be conferred by the Awards Board. - Awards Examiners present when awards are conferred shall be invited to affirm that the decisions reached by the Board have been arrived at through due regulatory process.
+These decisions shall be formally recorded. - On any matter where the Awards Board cannot reach consensus, the Awards Boards shall normally decide by majority vote.
+However, on matters of principle and at the request of Awards Examiners, the Chair may decide to refer the matter to the Academic Board. - The Awards Board shall confer an award on a student at the end of the semester in which they become eligible.
 The award may only be deferred if a student has outstanding reassessments whose outcome may affect the classification awarded.